AddressFinder/addressfinder-woocommerce/readme.txt

 === WooCommerce Address Validation and Autocomplete | Addressfinder ===

-Contributors: Addressfinder
+Contributors: abletech
-Tags: woocommerce, addressfinder, address, autocomplete, new zealand, australia, billing, shipping, valid, address validation, address verification, address autocomplete, validate address, checkout address, postal address
-Requires at least: 4.1
+Tags: address autocomplete, address validation, woocommerce, australia, new zealand Requires at least: 4.1
 Tested up to: 6.5.3
 WC tested up to: 8.5.1
 Stable tag: 1.7.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Allow your users to checkout faster with verified address autocomplete for shipping and billing addresses in Australian and New Zealand WooCommerce stores.
+Allow users to checkout faster with verified address autocomplete for shipping and billing addresses in Australian and New Zealand WooCommerce stores.

 == Description ==